Julián Grimau: Legacy and exoneration dispute

 The new climate of the 1990s brought forward public debate about the fate of Franco's adversaries.
 Numerous attempts originated with the Izquierda Unida, a coalition joined by PCE after it ousted Carrillo.
 However, these attempts only took place after the center-left Spanish Socialist Workers' Party, somewhat closer in the ideological spectrum to Izquierda Unida, had lost the general elections against the PP, both in 1996 and 2000.
 On 15 April 2002, Izquierda Unida presented a proposal to the Cortes Generales for Grimau's "public and democratic exoneration", which was backed by all parties represented, with the exception of the conservative People's Party (PP); since the latter had absolute majority, the proposal was not made effective.
 The PP opposed exoneration on the grounds that it went against the moratorium.
 It also resented the shadow the proposal cast over the figure of Manuel Fraga, who had in the meanwhile become a founding member of the PP.

 In May 2005, Izquierda Unida launched a similar process within the Community of Madrid Assembly, which was approved with support from the PP (majority party in the Community).

-Grimau's death is the subject of a song by Violeta Parra, as well as of one by Thanos Mikroutsikos (lyrics by Wolf Biermann), the French singer Léo Ferré (song Franco la muerte) and the Esperanto singer Gianfranco Molle (song Kamarado Ĵuljan' Grimaŭ).
+Grimau's death is the subject of a song by Violeta Parra (Qué Dirá El Santo Padre) as well as of one by Thanos Mikroutsikos (lyrics by Wolf Biermann), the French singer Léo Ferré (song Franco la muerte) and the Esperanto singer Gianfranco Molle (song Kamarado Ĵuljan' Grimaŭ).

 Grimau's daughter Dolores married the writer and professor Gonzalo Santonja, a former communist who was later named in the Junta of Castile and León by Vox.